Thomas GreenBoard President

 Gabriel SchaffnerTeam Member

 Gabriel earned his B.A. in Environmental Justice and Citizenship, with a minor in Political Science from Beloit College, where he also worked on the campus sustainability program.
 He has a strong interest in the interconnectedness of economic systems, environmental systems and social justice.
-Outside of work Gabriel enjoys live music, the outdoors, and all varieties of horror and science fiction.
+Outside of work Gabriel enjoys live music, the outdoors, horror and science fiction.

 Josie TalbertTeam Member